Fall 2022

 Course participants need to attend the seminar talks and the internal sessions.
 In the internal sessions, students are asked to present a paper and/

+or take the role of a discussant.
+Readings may additionally include recent theory or empirical papers.
 Learning outcomes: The primary objective of the course is to introduce students to current research paradigms on the covered topics and to identify promising avenues for future research.
 Moreover, students receive a training on how to present and evaluate papers in seminars and conferences.

 Form of assessment: Participation (20%), Paper presentations and discussions (80%)